linked-db/linked-ql/README.md

 This is **realtime mirroring**:

-> A local table that tracks the remote table over time
+> A local table that tracks and syncs with the remote table over time

-Notice from the above that `view_spec` can be any SQL query as against just a `namespace → name` declaration.
+Notice from the above that `view_spec` for any of the modes can be any SQL query, as against just a `namespace → name` declaration.

+This is the richest mode:

+* it starts with local state
+* keeps that state queryable even when the app is temporarily disconnected
+* and then catches up again when connectivity returns

 ---

 #### Step 4: Running Sync

-Having just defined the views, we activate the synchronization via:
+On having defined the views, you activate the synchronization via:

 ```js
 await db.sync.sync();